 As pc/nametag's in-house Word Wizard, Meaghan creates educational content that brings people together and drives meaningful conversations in the events industry.

 The good news?
 Event professionals are no strangers to change, and 2020 has primed them to think on the fly and adapt to an everchanging industry.
-No matter what this year brings, there are a lot of exciting changes and trends on the horizon and we’ll cover them today in this article.
+No matter what this year brings, there are a lot of exciting changes and event planning market trends on the horizon and we’ll cover them today in this article.
 Keep reading to find some of the most exciting developments and trends you can look forward to in 2021 and beyond.

 Table of Contents